Bookings Workflow

 - Click

-- Click to save the overall configuration
+to save the overall configuration

 Required Attributes

 Attributes checked here indicate that these fields need to be satisfied before this Transition can be actioned, e.g. if you select First Name to be an Attribute, then the Transition won’t let the User progress to the next Step unless the First Name field is filled out.
 The system will feedback an ‘Incomplete’ message and highlight which field requires attention - in this case, the First Name field.
-This must be resolved before the Opportunity record can be progressed (with this Transition) and saved.
+This must be resolved before the Booking record can be progressed (with this Transition) and saved.

 This is useful if certain information must be recorded before the next Step can be realised, thus enforcing your organisation’s workflow processes.